 You can purchase food and drink in the Sky Garden, so you are asked not to bring food and drink with you – except for baby food and milk.

 Alternatively, you can make a free booking to visit the Sky Garden without a restaurant reservation.
-Tickets are released on a weekly basis for up to 3 weeks in advance.
-Please check our website or Twitter feed for updates on ticket releases.
+Tickets are released on a Monday for the following 3 weeks.
+Please check our Twitter feed or Facebook for updates on ticket releases.

-Children under the age of 16 must be accompanied by an adult aged 18 years of over.
+During public hours, children under the age of 16 must be accompanied by an adult aged 18 years or over.
 One adult may bring a maximum of 3 children with them.
 We reserve the right to deny entry if these limits are exceeded.
 Children shall remain under the control or supervision of an adult at all times.

 Pets and other animals, except for assistance dogs, are not allowed in the Sky Garden.